 Energy City New Horizons Music (ECNHM) is Houston's first New Horizons International Music Association (NHIMA) group member.

 As an adult, you have advantages that will help you learn music.
 If you played an instrument in school years ago, you will be amazed at how much you remember and how quickly you will be able to play again.
 Even if you've never played music, you are already familiar with the sound of a lot of the music that will be included in your early instruction.
 Most adults are more motivated, self-disciplined, and have more time to practice than their younger counterparts.
 If you attend lessons and practice, you'll be playing music before you know it!
-From then on, it's even more fun to play with others in classes, chamber music groups, bands and orchestras.
+From then on, it's even more fun to play with others in classes, chamber music groups, small ensembles, bands and orchestras.

 Playing music is a special joy and it will help you maintain mental and physical health.
 It is also a way of experiencing life: playing music from the past keeps us in touch with those feelings; daily practice keeps us active in the present, and striving for new goals attaches us to the future.
 One band member describes it as "serious fun."
 As a member o the New Horizons Music, you will meet new friends and work with them as a team to learn music for concerts and other performances in the community.
 New Horizons ensembles typically perform many times each year in venues ranging from formal concerts to shopping malls to parks and retirement and nursing homes.